carloxavier/carloxavier.github.io/_posts/2024-06-16-Caveats-of-Network-Security-Configuration-in-Android.markdown

 </network-security-config>
 ```

-This pins your app to a specific certificate, preventing it from trusting potentially malicious certificates presented by attackers attempting Man-in-the-Middle (MitM) attacks.
+This pins your app to a specific certificate for release builds, preventing it from trusting potentially malicious certificates presented by attackers attempting Man-in-the-Middle (MitM) attacks.

 ### Benefits of Using NSC (vs. Direct Configuration):